0

 ### 4. **Russian Empire**

-- **Politics:** Ruled by Tsar Nicholas II, introduced elements of a constitutional monarchy (Duma) but still autocratic.
+- **Politics:** Ruled by Tsar Nicholas II, with elements of a constitutional monarchy introduced (Duma), but still autocratic.

-- **Economy:** Agricultural-based, industrialization is underway but still underdeveloped.
+- **Economy:** Agriculture-centered, industrialization is in progress but still backward.
 Extreme wealth disparity.

-- **Society:** Increasing discontent among workers and peasants, the growth of socialist revolutionary forces.
+- **Society:** Increasing dissatisfaction among workers and peasants, the growth of socialist revolutionary forces.

-- **Culture:** The Golden Age of literature and art, but censorship is strengthened.
+- **Culture:** Golden age of literature and art, but censorship is strengthened.

-- **Military:** The largest army in the world, but lacks equipment and organization.
+- **Military:** The world's largest army, but lacking in equipment and organization.

 - **Colonies:** Controls Siberia and Central Asia.
 Conflicts with Japan in the Far East.

 - **Foreign Relations:** Formed the Triple Entente with France and Britain.
-Conflict with Germany and Austria-Hungary.
+Conflicts with Germany and Austria-Hungary.

 ---

-- **Politics:** Constitutional monarchy, King George V reigns but real power lies with the parliament (Prime Minister: Herbert Asquith).
+- **Politics:** Constitutional monarchy, King George V, but real power lies with Parliament (Prime Minister: Herbert Asquith).

-- **Economy:** The strongest economy in the world, the center of finance and trade.
+- **Economy:** The world's strongest economy, the center of finance and trade.
 The Industrial Revolution is in its mature stage.

 - **Society:** Active labor movement and women's suffrage movement.
-Disparity exists between the colonial ruling class and mainland citizens.
+Disparities exist between colonial rulers and mainland citizens.

 - **Culture:** Significant influence in literature, art, and science.

-- **Military:** Possesses a strong navy (the strongest in the world).
+- **Military:** Possesses a powerful navy (the world's strongest).
 The army is relatively small.

 - **Foreign Relations:** Allied with France and Russia.
-Conflict with Germany.
+Conflicts with Germany.

 ---